communitiesuk/prs-ombudsman-design-history/app/posts/2025-07-10-existing-triage-tools.md

 ## Check how to get repairs done in your rented home

-Review of the MOJ Housing Disrepair Tool ahead of its planned decommissioning.
-Insights gathered to inform potential reuse or redevelopment.

 ### Summary

 The Ministry of Justice (MOJ) Housing Disrepair Tool was developed approximately five years ago to raise awareness and support pre-court resolution for tenants experiencing housing issues.
 Originally created by a small team within MOJ to reduce court-related queries, the tool has since changed hands multiple times, and documentation is limited.